MaxDam/FenceIndoor/README.md

 ## Start server in the local machine:

 ### prerequisites:
-- mongodb (depends on your SO)
+- mongodb
-- python3 and pip (depends on your SO)
+- python3 and pip

 ### install following python packages: